Bristol Intermediate Grand Prix rules and formats

 The Intermediate Grand Prix (IGP) is open to all players, except those who have Premier Status, who enter any of the following tournaments -- the four £20 entry Lesters Trophy tournaments, the eight £10 tournaments, and the Intermediates Trophy.

 All the tournaments are individual competitions in their own right.
-However, over the year, points will be accrued by all entrants based on their achievements in whichever events they enter.
+However, over the year, points will be accrued by all entrants based on their achievements in whichever of these events they enter.

 £1 will be levied from each of the entry fees of all the tournaments to cover the provision of year end prizes.
 Where players are eligible for both the OGP and the IGP the £1 levy will be split 50:50 between the OGP prize fund and the IGP prize fund.
 Otherwise the £1 levy will go to the OGP prize fund.